TheTrustedComputer/ROCm-RDNA1/README.md

  - ROCm 5.3.3 and earlier are NOT build-compatible with PyTorch 2.
 You'll need PyTorch 1.13.1, or use hacky workarounds.
  - It is possible to build PyTorch 2.3.x against ROCm < 5.7 for RDNA1, but the process is broken after integrating AOTriton.
 Consider avoiding this.
  - hipBLASLt is created as a dummy library, as it's not yet supported on this architecture while permitting linkage to PyTorch.
- - This PyTorch cannot use flash or memory-efficient attention because Triton does not implement support for that architecture class.
+ - This PyTorch cannot use flash or memory-efficient attention for transformer models because Triton currently does not implement support for RDNA1.
  - ONNX Runtime 1.17 needs ROCm >= 5.6, and ONNX Runtime 1.20 depends on ROCm >= 6.0 for a successful build.
  - These libraries are built without testing enabled.
 Copy the verification directory to the container to confirm their basic functionality.
  - The default CMake build type is set to `Release` and has `-march=native -O3 -s -w` appended to the compiler flags.
  - Composable kernels won't compile out of the box but will when patched to include them (extremely slow and highly experimental).
+ - **URGENT**: The PyTorch ROCm 5.2 precompiled wheels no longer run with glibc 2.41 and later due to changes in shared library execution policies.
+You must compile ROCm from source code for continued operation on RDNA1.
+There is no straightforward solution besides downgrading to a stable Linux distribution shipping with glibc <= 2.40.

 ## Acknowledgements